alii/sosu/README.md

 ### Let me read more...

 Okay, I hear you.
 This package was hugely inspired by the wonderful Paco Coursey, who wrote a few words about this exact topic.
 In fact, a lot of the code here is taken from [this blog post](https://paco.me/writing/hook-getter).

+### Contributing

+This repo uses yarn and also [bun](https://bun.sh) to run the dev server.
+Make sure you have both installed, and run `bun run example` to start the dev server on :3000